SC-Develop/SCD-ImgServer/README.md

 # SCD Image Server/Client (Qt/C++)
-Fast TCP transfer of large image or file
+Fast TCP transfer of large image or file.
+Client/Server Qt C++ Class

 ## Description
 The SCD Image Server, is a light and fast TCP Server which allow you to transfer large image (HD/Full HD)